Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Setup and finite-sample results

-For \RMSE-optimal estimators and optimal FLCIs, we have the following result: \begin{theorem} Given $\delta>0$, the value of the maximizer $f^{*}_{\delta}$ of~\eqref{eq:single-class-modulus-problem} at $\{x_{i}, d_{i}\}_{i=1}^{n}$ is given by the solution to the convex program
+For \ac{RMSE}-optimal estimators and optimal \acp{FLCI}, we have the following result: \begin{theorem} Given $\delta>0$, the value of the maximizer $f^{*}_{\delta}$ of~\eqref{eq:single-class-modulus-problem} under $\mathcal{F}=\FLip(C)$ is given by the solution to the convex program

-Furthermore, if $\sigma^{2}(x, d)$ doesn't depend on $x$, it suffices to impose the constraints~\eqref{eq:lipschitz-constraints-finite} for $i, j\in\{1,\dotsc, n\}$ with $d_{i}=0$ and $d_{j}=1$, and the solution path $\{f^{*}_{\delta}\}_{\delta>0}$ can be computed by the piecewise linear algorithm given in \Cref{sec:opt_proof}. \end{theorem} \Cref{lipschitz_optimal_thm} shows that the optimization problem~\eqref{eq:single-class-modulus-problem} that involves optimization over an infinite-dimensional function space can be replaced by an optimization problem in $\mathbb{R}^{2n}$ with $2n(n-1)$ linear constraints, one quadratic constraint and a linear objective function.
-If the variance is homoscedastic for each treatment group, then the number of linear constraints can be reduced to $2n_{0}n_{1}$, and the entire solution path can be computed efficiently using the piecewise linear algorithm given in \Cref{sec:opt_proof}.
+Furthermore, if $\sigma^{2}(x, d)$ doesn't depend on $x$, it suffices to impose the constraints~\eqref{eq:lipschitz-constraints-finite} for $i, j\in\{1,\dotsc, n\}$ with $d_{i}=0$ and $d_{j}=1$, and the solution path $\{f^{*}_{\delta}\}_{\delta>0}$ can be computed by the piecewise linear algorithm given in \Cref{sec:opt_proof}. \end{theorem} \Cref{lipschitz_optimal_thm} reduces the infinite-dimensional program~\eqref{eq:single-class-modulus-problem} to a quadratic optimization problem in $\mathbb{R}^{2n}$ with one quadratic and $2n(n-1)$ linear constraints, and a linear objective function.
+The computational difficulty can be shown to be polynomial in $n$, and it does not depend on the covariate dimension $p$.
+If the variance is homoskedastic for each treatment group, then the number of linear constraints can be reduced to $2n_{0}n_{1}$, and the entire solution path can be computed efficiently using the piecewise linear algorithm given in \Cref{sec:opt_proof}.
+As a result, implementing the estimator is quite fast: the main specification in the empirical application in \Cref{nsw_sec} takes less than a minute on a laptop computer.